Safeguarding adults is a key part of the function of our CCG.

-The CWHHE CCGs are committed to working in partnership with local authorities to fulfill their safeguarding responsibilities.
-The CCGs also have the job of ensuring that the organisations from which they commission services provide a safe system that safeguards vulnerable adults.
+We are committed to working in partnership with the local authority to fulfill their safeguarding responsibilities.
+The CCG also has the job of ensuring that the organisations from which they commission services provide a safe system that safeguards vulnerable adults.

 Safeguarding adults’ responsibilities

 In order to safeguard the welfare of all adults, especially vulnerable adults, we support the commissioning of high quality care for patients by:

 How do you raise a safeguarding adults concern?

 The Deprivation of Liberty Safeguards were introduced to provide legal protection for those vulnerable people with a mental disorder and a lack of capacity who are, or may become, deprived of their liberty within a hospital or care home and lack capacity to consent to being there.
 The safeguards exist to provide a proper legal process and suitable protection in those circumstances where, for a person's best interests, deprivation of liberty is necessary to keep them safe.
 The forms to apply for and complete assessments can be found here.

 Westminster’s safeguarding adults team is available to give advice on all matters relating to adult safeguarding, the Mental Capacity Act 2005 and Deprivation of Liberty Safeguards.

 Tel: 020 7641 2176 / 020 7641 1444 / 020 7641 1175 (9am to 5pm)